-- a) The management of intermittent claudication remains controversial and treatments range from masterly inactivity, through medical management, exercise training, endovascular treatment or surgical reconstruction. - b) Mild symptoms are managed in primary care, but people experiencing more severe symptoms that decrease quality of life are referred to secondary care.
+- a) The management of peripheral arterial disease remains controversial.
+Treatments include watchful waiting, medical management, exercise training, endovascular treatment and surgical reconstruction. - b) Mild symptoms are managed in primary care, but people experiencing more severe symptoms that decrease quality of life are referred to secondary care.
 Some people may require investigation and treatment for risk factors and associated diseases.
-A small number of people require interventional treatment. - c) Reduced ankle/brachial pressure index (ABPI) is an independent predictor of cardiac and cerebrovascular morbidity and mortality and may help to identify people who would benefit from secondary prevention with aspirin, statins and angiotensin-converting enzyme (ACE) inhibitors.
-Treatments for secondary prevention are less commonly prescribed for people with peripheral arterial disease than for those with other cardiac and cerebrovascular risk factors. - d) People with peripheral arterial disease are often advised to exercise.
+A small number of people require invasive treatment. - c) Reduced Ankle Brachial Pressure Index (ABPI) is an independent predictor of cardiac and cerebrovascular morbidity and mortality and may help to identify people who would benefit from secondary prevention with aspirin, statins and angiotensin-converting enzyme (ACE) inhibitors.
+Treatments for secondary prevention are less commonly offered to people with peripheral arterial disease than to those with other cardiac and cerebrovascular risk factors. - d) People with intermittent claudication are often advised to exercise.

 Supervised exercise programmes are thought to improve walking distance and quality of life.
 However, access to supervised exercise classes is variable, and many are not funded by the NHS.

 - e) Drug treatments for claudication include those used for secondary prevention and those used specifically for the treatment of symptoms (including cilostazol, naftidrofuryl oxalate, pentoxifylline and inositol nicotinate).
 Both ramipril and atorvastatin are believed to improve walking distances in people with claudication. - f) Other non-invasive treatments include the application of intermittent pneumatic compression to the calf and foot, and herbal remedies such as Ginkgo biloba. - g) People with severe symptoms that are inadequately controlled are often referred to secondary care for assessment for endovascular or surgical revascularisation.
 In recent years there has been a move away from invasive investigation by catheter angiography to non-invasive investigation by duplex ultrasonography, magnetic resonance angiography or computed tomography angiography.
-Treadmill walking tests and segmental pressures are other commonly used investigations. - h) Endovascular treatments include balloon angioplasty, endovascular stents and a range of new adjunct or alternative treatments.
-These new treatments include drug-eluting stents, drug-eluting balloons, cutting balloons, laser angioplasty, atherectomy, cryotherapy and brachytherapy. - i) Surgical reconstruction may be carried out to unblock or bypass occluded or narrowed arteries.
-Such procedures include aortobifemoral, femoro-popliteal and femoro-distal bypass and common femoral endarterectomy.
-The risks and outcomes of these procedures vary according to the nature of the procedure, the presenting symptoms, comorbidities, and the site and extent of the disease.
-The current trend is toward less invasive treatment. - j) There is a need for a guideline on lower limb peripheral arterial disease to resolve the considerable uncertainty and variations in practice resulting from rapid changes in diagnostic methods, the Lower limb peripheral arterial disease draft scope for consultation 18 June-16 July emergence of new endovascular treatments and organisational changes in the provision of vascular services associated with the emergence of new subspecialties in vascular surgery and interventional radiology.
+Treadmill walking tests and segmental pressures are other commonly used investigations. - h) Endovascular treatments include balloon angioplasty, endovascular stents and a range of new adjunct or alternative treatments and techniques.
+The new treatments include drug-eluting stents, modified balloons, laser angioplasty, atherectomy, cryotherapy and brachytherapy. - i) Surgical reconstruction may be carried out to unblock or bypass occluded or narrowed arteries.
+Procedures include aorto-bifemoral, femoro-popliteal and femoro-distal bypass and common femoral endarterectomy.
+The risks and outcomes of these vary according to the nature of the procedure, the presenting symptoms, comorbidities, and the site and extent of the disease.
+The current trend is toward less invasive treatment. - j) There is a need for a guideline on lower limb peripheral arterial disease to resolve the considerable uncertainty and variations in practice resulting from rapid changes in diagnostic methods, the emergence of new endovascular treatments and organisational changes in the provision of vascular services associated with the emergence of new subspecialties in vascular surgery and interventional radiology.